vanny132/Datenanalyse_UN_RAG/README.md

 ## Human evaluation
 The human evaluation process awarded points to each answer:
-- `5` Points for the right answers in the desired language.
+- `5` Points for the right answers in the desired language or if the model answers with the expected behavior, if it isn't know the answer.
 - `3` Points for the right answers in the wrong language or if we observe hallucation.
 Also, if the facts in answer is right, but there is a missing fact or if one of two expected facts is wrong.
 - `0`Points if the answer is wrong.
 Therefore we have to note, that is a subjectiv evaluation.
 In NLP common human-annotaded datasets are annotaded by more than five different people.